 Evaluation and Curricular Development

-Theater and dance are best learned in an environment where practice and theory are inextricably linked.
+Theater and dance are best learned in an environment where practice and theory are linked.
 To develop student understanding of the relationship between theory and practice, we integrate evaluation of student learning within the learning process.
 Direct evidence of learning outcomes is manifested in collaborative performance assignments that increase in sophistication and complexity as students advance through the curriculum.
 In addition, writing assignments across the curriculum provide evidence of students’ understanding of essential concepts and the development of their critical abilities in evaluating their own work.

 Thus, students’ learning is evidenced on an ongoing basis each year through their participation in our production season; our laboratory is also our assessment mechanism.
 Any given student will have multiple interactions with the making of theater and dance over the course of the major.